Eakins Oval: The Washington Monument

 Just inside the northwest edge of Eakins Oval, in front of the Philadelphia Museum of Art stairs, stands the Washington Monument fountain.
 It was commissioned and designed by sculptor Rudolf Siemering.
 The sculpture was dedicated in 1897 at the Green Street entrance to Fairmount Park.

 It was moved in 1926 to its present location after construction of the Benjamin Franklin Parkway was completed.
 In 1997, work to restore the statue began under the direction of Margo Berg of the Philadelphia Art Commission.
 Over the years, the sculpture had come loose from its base, and the fountain had ceased to function properly.
 The restoration was completed in June of the same year, 100 years after it was dedicated.

 The bronze and granite sculpture features a uniformed George Washington mounted on a horse.
-Washington and his horse are poised on top of the fountain, facing southeast down the Benjamin Franklin Parkway towards Philadelphia City Hall.
+Washington and his horse are poised on top of the fountain, facing southeast down Benjamin Franklin Parkway towards Philadelphia City Hall.
 The face of the sculpture was made from an impression of the former president made while he was still alive.
 The lowest level of the monument features Native Americans and animals that are native to the United States.